John Zabrucky: 1979–2000: Success in film and television

 The first film that Zabrucky provided props for was Meteor (1979).
 The following year, he served as art director and casting director for the music video for the Devo song "Whip It".
-Around that time, Zabrucky shared an apartment in Los Angeles with Devo members Gerard and Bob Casale.
+Around that time, Zabrucky shared an apartment in Los Angeles with Devo members Gerald and Bob Casale.

 Zabrucky designed the communicators and other props seen in Star Trek II: The Wrath of Khan, as well as the eyeball fabrication machine seen in Blade Runner (both 1982).
 During the production of the 1984 film Ghostbusters, Zabrucky created a prop device in partnership with an outside fabricator; he presented it to the Ghostbusters propmaster, and the prop became the PKE meter seen in the finished film.
 Zabrucky also constructed props for Rocky IV (1985); RoboCop (1987), for which he built a mechanical recharging chair; Back to the Future Part II (1989); Batman Returns (1992); Speed (1994); and Independence Day (1996).
 By the mid-1990s, Zubrucky oversaw a 120,000 sqft facility in Culver City with 58 employees.

 By 2003, Modern Props was known for supplying props for science fiction productions, as well as modern furniture for productions featuring everyday homes.